khulnasoft-lab/gopkg/README.md

 There are two parts to importing.

-1. If a package you import has configuration for GPM, Godep, gom or gb Glide will recursively install the dependencies automatically.
+1. If a package you import has configuration for GPM, Godep, gom or gb Gopkg will recursively install the dependencies automatically.
-2. If you would like to import configuration from GPM, Godep, gom or gb to Glide see the `gopkg import` command.
-For example, you can run `gopkg import godep` for Glide to detect the projects Godep configuration and generate a `gopkg.yaml` file for you.
+2. If you would like to import configuration from GPM, Godep, gom or gb to Gopkg see the `gopkg import` command.
+For example, you can run `gopkg import godep` for Gopkg to detect the projects Godep configuration and generate a `gopkg.yaml` file for you.

 Each of these will merge your existing `gopkg.yaml` file with the